Samzy10/Samzy10/README.md

 ### Hello, I'm Samuel Onuorah 👋

 - 🔭 I’m currently working on a Todo-List
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React.js
-- 👯 I’m looking to collaborate on YouTube
+- 👯 I’m looking to collaborate on React.js
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with AWS
 - 💬 Ask me about any tech related stuff
 - 📫 How to reach me: onuorahsamuel45@gmail.com
-- 😄 Pronouns: he/his
+- 😄 Pronouns: he/him
 - ⚡ Fun fact: I debug most of my code in the dream state